Contourite: Present day

 Contourite deposition is active in many locations throughout the world, but particularly in areas affected by the thermohaline circulation.

 Ancient examples

-Identifying contourites in ancient sedimentary sequences is difficult as their distinctive morphology becomes obscured by the effects of later bioturbation, sedimentation, erosion and compaction.
-Most examples of contourites identified in the geological record come from the Cenozoic but examples have been noted from as far back as the Ediacaran.
+Identifying contourites in ancient sedimentary sequences is difficult as their distinctive morphology becomes obscured by the effects of later bioturbation, sedimentation, erosion, and compaction.
+Most examples of contourites identified in the geological record come from the Cenozoic, but examples have been noted as far back as the Ediacaran.